 Through the example of his mother’s life, one of St. Lucia’s best storytellers and foremost public intellectuals brings us a rich and compelling narrative, suffused with the history and culture of his country, that presents invaluable lessons about dying, about how best to raise children, and how best to live a meaningful and impactful life right thru old age.
 It is a tour de force, an unflinching interrogation of history, the society that gave rise to the author, parent-child bonding and separation, family values, intergenerational trauma, mortality, religion and spirituality, and the nature of love and sacrifice.

-The story is told of Philomene (1929-2020), the fourth of thirteen children of Marie and Jonah Francis, growing up under austere circumstances in rural St. Lucia in the Great Depression era.
+The story is told of Philomene (1929-2020), the fourth of thirteen children of Marie and Jonah Francis, growing up under austere circumstances in rural St. Lucia during the Great Depression era.
 In her late teens, she forsakes the mainstream Roman Catholic Church into which she was born for the fringe Seventh-Day Adventist denomination.
 Her subsequent marriage to St. Brice Reynolds, a tailor by trade, takes her to the town of Vieux Fort in the late 1940s as the Americans were in the process of decommissioning their World War II Vieux Fort military base.

 In Vieux Fort, she and her husband wage a bread-and-butter struggle to keep their family of nine children afloat while wrestling to keep them on the straight and narrow path in a town they deemed a den of iniquity.